Media

 Fashion & Design

-According to their own definition, flying objects won its second Red Dot award with an object of angular simplicity, a wheelbarrow.
-During our visit to the company, we were able to get acquainted with several of their successful works.
+According to their own definition, the Flying Objects design studio won its second Red Dot award with a strikingly simple object, a wheelbarrow.
+During our visit to the company, we were able to learn about several of their successful projects.

 Video